OWASP/www-project-ai-security-and-privacy-guide/owaspaiwiki.md

 --------------------------------------
 ## 3.3.
 Insecure output handling
-Impact: Creates a weakness allowing attackers to use output for attacks such as XSS-Corss site scripting.
+Impact: Creates a weakness allowing attackers to use output for 'traiditional' attacks such as XSS-Cross site scripting.
 This is like the standard output encoding issue, but the particularity is that the output of AI may include attacks such as XSS.
 See [OpenCRE on Output encoding and injection prevention](https://www.opencre.org/cre/161-451)